 There are three main types of meteorites:

-• iron meteorites: which are almost completely made of metal
+- iron meteorites are almost completely made of metal

-• stony-iron meteorites: which have nearly equal amounts of metal and silicate crystals
+- stony-iron meteorites have nearly equal amounts of metal and silicate crystals

-Each group can be split into many more classes and types depending on the minerals, structure and chemistry.
+Each of these groups can be split into many more classes and types of meteorite depending on the minerals, structure and chemistry.

 Iron meteorites

-A piece of the Henbury iron meteorite.
-It is 28 centimetres across and shows a dark fusion crust.
+A piece of the Henbury iron meteorite, which was found in Australia.
+It’s 28cm across and has a dark fusion crust.

 Most iron meteorites are thought to be the cores of asteroids that melted early in their history.
 They consist mainly of iron-nickel metal with small amounts of sulphide and carbide minerals.

-During the decay of radioactive elements in the early history of the solar system, many asteroids melted and the iron they contained, being dense, sank to the centre to form a metallic core.
+During the decay of radioactive elements in the early history of the solar system, many asteroids melted.
+The dense iron they contained sank to the centre, forming a metallic core.

-Meteorites from melted asteroids are also known as differentiated meteorites, as they have experienced major chemical or physical changes, solidifying from a molten state.
+Meteorites from melted asteroids are also known as differentiated meteorites, as they’ve experienced major chemical or physical changes, solidifying from a molten state.

 Sometimes they have an iron core and concentric layers, surrounded by a silicate mantle and crust.

-This type of structure is very similar to terrestrial planets (Mercury, Venus, Mars and Earth), which also have metallic cores.
-Iron meteorites can tell us a great deal about how the metallic cores of planets formed.
+This type of structure is very similar to the terrestrial planets in our solar system – Mercury, Venus, Mars and Earth – which also have metallic cores.
+Iron meteorites can tell us a lot about how the metallic cores of planets formed.

 An iron meteorite cut and etched with acid to reveal its crystal structure.

 Iron meteorites are mainly made of an iron-nickel alloy with a distinctive crystalline structure known as a Widmanstätten texture.
-Bands are formed by varying levels of nickel.
+It’s caused by the iron and nickel in the meteorite cooling at a rate of about 1°C every million years.

-There can be wide variation in the texture and mix of minerals present within iron meteorites, which will produce many groups and subtypes.
+There can be wide variation in the texture and mix of minerals present within iron meteorites.
+This means there are many groups and subtypes.

 Stony-iron meteorites